1. Warren Hastings was the first ___________.

 Explanation: Halhed translated Hindu law (Gentoo Code) under Hastings’ orders.

-40. Hastings founded the Calcutta Madrasa in 1781 to:
+40. Hastings founded the Calcutta Madrasa in 1781 to___________.

 A) Train Muslim law officers